Financial Samurai

 As I wrote in a previous post, treat your investments as expenses if you want to get richer.
 Such expenses are there to help take care of you in the future when you no longer want to work or are unable to work.

-This latest financial windfall has made me feel better about raising a family as we head into a recession.
+This latest financial windfall has made me feel better about raising a family as we head into uncertain times.
 The timing is fortuitous because the property was sold in early 2022.
 However, this still means I have over 10 positions that have not yet exited.

 My private real estate investment expenses from 2016-2017 have now turned into a liquid asset.
 The trend should continue for years as more distributions are paid and reinvested.